 7. Most modern gas equipment doesn’t have a pilot light, but if the heater is equipped with a standing pilot, check that the pilot is lit.
 A label with the pilot lighting instructions should be attached to the heater.
 Follow the manufacturer’s directions to relight the pilot.

 8. If you have an oil burner, make sure you have oil in the tank.
 If you don’t have automatic delivery you may have simply run out of oil.

 9. Check the burner control.
 Press the red button once to reset, and see if the burner comes on.
 If the flame does not light, or if the burner makes unusual noises or smokes, shut the system off using the power switch.
 Do not reset the burner more than once.

-Water leaks can cause damage to person and property, and can interact with electric circuits to create shock hazards.
-Circuit breakers and burner controls that trip repeatedly, smoking, and unusual noises coming from the equipment can indicate a serious problem.
-Faulty heating and cooling equipment can generate carbon monoxide, smoke, fire, cause water damage and other property damage, injury and even death.
-If you have any concerns as to your equipment’s condition, you should have a professional evaluate it’s safety and functionality.
+*Water leaks can cause damage to person and property, and can interact with electric circuits to create shock hazards.
+If circuit breakers and burner controls trip repeatedly, or there is smoke or unusual noises coming from the equipment, these can indicate a serious problem.
+Faulty heating and cooling equipment can generate carbon monoxide, smoke, and fire, and can cause water damage and other property damage, injury, and even death.
+If you have any concerns as to your equipment’s condition, you should have a professional evaluate its safety and functionality.
 These tips are a guide to help you recognize and correct minor problems with your own equipment, and are not intended to be a substitute for the services of a competent technician.
 Perform them at your own risk.
 If you feel you cannot carry out any of these tips safely, contact a professional for service.